zimmski/tavor/doc/complete-example.md

 This will create a binary called `executor` which we will use in the following examples.

-Executing each key-driven file is tedious.
+Executing each keyword-driven file is tedious.
 A solution would be to extend the executor but this would also mean more restrictions and more flaw possibilities in the executor code.
-Alternatively a simple bash script which executes each key-driven file of the `testset` folder and immediately exits if a file fails can be used.
+Alternatively a simple bash script which executes each keyword-driven file of the `testset` folder and immediately exits if a file fails can be used.

 ```bash
 #!/bin/bash